It’s interesting to note that while all-wheel-drive is spreading to virtually every type of car on the road, it’s becoming a rarity among minivans.

 200.2 inches long, 78.1 inches wide.
 It rides on a 119.3 inch wheelbase – two inches longer than a Lincoln Town Car’s.

 Despite its size, the new Sienna is very manageable to drive and doesn’t feel as big as it really is – probably because most of the length is behind you.
 There’s only about three feet of Sienna from the windshield forward.
-That makes it easy to judge how much room you’ve got available during parking maneuvers while the light, electric-assisted power steering (and remote-view back-up camera) makes it easy to execute such maneuvers.
+The front end is very stubby – and that makes it easy to judge how much room you’ve got available during parking maneuvers – while the light, electric-assisted power steering (and remote-view back-up camera) makes it easy to execute such maneuvers.

 The Sienna’s Large Marge proportions only become hard not to notice when you slide it into your garage.